apache/jena-site/source/documentation/rdfconnection/__index.md

 GSP operations work on while models and datasets.
 When used on a remote connection, the result of a GSP operation is a separate copy of the remote RDF data.
-When working with local connections, 3 isolations modes are available:
+When working with local connections, 3 isolation modes are available:

 * Copy &ndash; the models and datasets returned are independent copies.
 Updates are made to the return copy only.
 This is most like